cody-hou/cody-hou.github.io/_posts/2022-08-04-arch-encrypt-swap.md

 The steps below assumes the system you're installing Arch Linux to uses UEFI (which has been the standard for some time now), not legacy BIOS.
 {: .notice--warning}

 1. Boot into an Arch Linux install USB.
-Establish a network connection and update the system clock.
-If you're unsure of these steps, consult the [Arch Linux install guide](https://wiki.archlinux.org/title/Installation_guide).
+Verify the system is using UEFI boot mode by listing files in `efivars` (if directory is blank, boot mode is legacy BIOS).
+Establish a network connection with [`iwd`](https://wiki.archlinux.org/title/iwd) if using WiFi and verify the system clock.

+    ```shell
+    ls /sys/firmware/efi/efivars
+    iwctl
+    timedatectl status
+    ```

-2. Create a 512 MB partition for EFI and another partition (usually the rest of the disk space) for Linux filesystem.
-You can use several different tools for this, but I use `gdisk`.
-The disk name usually looks like `sda` for SATA-attached disks or `nvme0n1` for NVMEs.
+2. Create a 512 MB EFI partition (if dual-booting, at least 1GB) and a Linux filesystem partition (usually the rest of the disk space) for Linux filesystem.

+    * The disk name usually looks like `sda` for SATA-attached disks or `nvme0n1` for NVME drives.
 You can check this with `fdisk -l`.
 I will use `nvme0n1` from now on.
-For me, the first partition is `nvme0n1p1` (usually `sda1` for SATA devices) and my second partition is `nvme0n1p2` (`sda2` for SATA devices).
+    * For NVME disks, the first partition is named `nvme0n1p1` (`sda1` for SATA devices) and the second partition is `nvme0n1p2` (`sda2` for SATA devices).
+    * You can use several different tools for this, but I use [`gdisk`](https://man.archlinux.org/man/gdisk.8.en).
+    * If formatting and overwriting  an existing disk, use `wipefs --all` followed by the device name (e.g. `/dev/nvme0n1`).
+For good measure, I also clear the partition data and create a new GPT table in `gdisk` with the `o` option.
+    * In `gdisk`, create a new partition with `n` and follow the prompts.
+I make my first partition the EFI partition (press Enter to accept default first sector, then type `+512M` or `+1G`) and the second my filesystem partition (press Enter and accept all defaults).
+    * In `gdisk`, use `ef00` to set the filesystem to EFI.

     ```shell
     gdisk /dev/nvme0n1